NicelyCla/SORT-socket-stream/README.md

 Actuator name to unsubscribe: 0<br /><br />

 ------------------------------------
-The server will then send an empty string to a1 and a2 which will finish receiving and close.
+Then, the server send an empty string to a1 and a2 which will finish receiving and close.